joaopm33/fundspy/README.md

 ### Building the database

-Starting the database is pretty easy: execute the file "start_db.py" in the project directory:
+Starting the database is pretty easy: execute the file "start_db.py" in the project directory from your terminal:

 ```
 python start_db.py